Investing in Hardwood Refinishing in the Bay Area

-Unlike carpet or laminate, hardwood has the remarkable ability to be renewed, transforming a worn, scratched, or dull surface back to its original glory through the process of refinishing.
-This process is the key to hardwood’s legendary lifespan, which can easily exceed a century.
+When you invest in genuine hardwood flooring, you’re purchasing a long-term asset for your home.
+Unlike other flooring materials, natural wood has the remarkable ability to be renewed, transforming a worn, scratched, or dull surface back to its original glory through the process of refinishing.
+With this process, hardwood floors possess a legendary lifespan that can easily exceed a century.

 For solid hardwood flooring, the entire plank is one piece of continuous wood, typically milled to a standard thickness of 3/4 inch.
+Utilizing this construction will offer the maximum amount of usable wood for sanding and refinishing.

-Engineered hardwood flooring presents a slightly more complex scenario because its refinishing capability depends entirely on the thickness of its top layer, or veneer, of genuine hardwood.
+Engineered hardwood flooring presents a slightly more complex scenario because its refinishing capability depends entirely on the thickness of its top veneer layer of genuine hardwood.
+The rest of the plank is made up of stable plywood layers.

 - Veneer Thickness: Engineered hardwood veneers can range dramatically, usually measured in millimeters (mm).